astriaorg/astria/specs/data-flow-and-verification.md

 #### 1. block proposer

+The block header contains the proposer of the block.
+To verify the expected proposer for a block, we obtain the validator set for that height, which includes the proposer power for each validator.
+From this, we can calculate the expected proposer for the height, and ensure it matches the proposer of the block at that height.

 #### 2. block hash

 Tendermint votes contain the block hash of the block the vote is for.
 Thus, when verifying the votes for a block, we see what block hash was committed.
 The block hash is a commitment to the entire block data.